SkySingh04/Haalsamachar-app/README.md

-## HaalSamachar : A Blog Website built with GoLang with multiple services which include a graphQL API using gqlgen and three REST APIs built using Gin and NextJs+TypeScript in the frontend with PostgreSQL powered database, containerized using Docker and deployed using Kubernetes.
+## HaalSamachar : Backend Microservices built with GoLang including a GraphQL API built using gqlgen and four REST APIs built using Gin and frontend built with NextJs+TypeScript with PostgreSQL powered database, containerized using Docker and deployed using Kubernetes.

 ## Features

-- graphQL server using gqlgen , rest server using gin mongo, docker, kubernetes ,  nextjs  ssr.
-- Write about CI/CD
-- add docs about how to start the kubernetes clustrer

-Tech: GO : gin and gqlgen
-Docker and kubernetes
-Nextjs : Ts and tailwind
-Posgresql
-firebase auth
+- **GraphQL API:** Utilizing gqlgen for creating a GraphQL server to efficiently query and manipulate data.
+- **REST APIs:** Three REST APIs are built using Gin for handling various functionalities.
+- **Docker & Kubernetes:** Containerized using Docker and deployed using Kubernetes for scalability and reliability.
+- **Next.js with SSR:** Frontend developed using Next.js for server-side rendering (SSR) along with TypeScript and Tailwind CSS.
+- **PostgreSQL:** Utilized as the database to store and manage data efficiently.
+- **Firebase Auth:** Integrated Firebase authentication for user authentication and authorization.

+## Continuous Integration/Continuous Deployment (CI/CD)

+CI/CD pipelines automate the process of testing and deploying code changes.
+HaalSamachar utilizes CI/CD practices to ensure smooth development and deployment workflows.
+Here's a brief overview:

+1. **Continuous Integration (CI):** Automated testing is performed upon each code commit to the repository.
+This ensures that any changes made do not introduce regressions or errors into the codebase.*(WIP)*

+2. **Continuous Deployment (CD):** Once the code changes pass the tests in the CI phase, they are automatically released to Docker hub and Github Packages.
+Check `/.github/workflows` for the github actions yaml files.

+## DEPLOYMENT LINKS:
+## Deployment Links

+### Render

+1. **GraphQL Server (Golang + gqlgen):** [https://graphql-pstx.onrender.com](https://graphql-pstx.onrender.com)

+2. **USERS REST API (Golang + Gin):** [https://haalsamachar-users.onrender.com](https://haalsamachar-users.onrender.com)

+3. **BLOGS REST API (Golang + Gin):** [https://haalsamachar-blogs.onrender.com](https://haalsamachar-blogs.onrender.com)

+4. **COMMENTS REST API (Golang + Gin):** [https://haalsamachar-comments.onrender.com](https://haalsamachar-comments.onrender.com)

+5. **AUTH REST API (Golang + Gin):** Not Deployed as we currently use firebase auth for secure authentication.

+6. **Frontend (Typescript + Next.js):** [https://haal-samachar.vercel.app/](https://haal-samachar.vercel.app/)

+7. **Database (PostgreSQL):** [Not applicable for direct access]

-## Getting Started
+## Getting Started Using Docker

 To get started with this application, follow these steps: